mpadge/spatialcluster/README.md

 ''Spatially-constrained'' means that the data from which clusters are to be formed also map on to spatial reference points, and the constraint is that clusters must be spatially contiguous.
 The actual clustering data are generally in the form of a distance or similarity matrix quantifying relationships between some collection of objects or points, as with most clustering procedures, while the spatial data are simply coordinates of those objects or points.

-For comparison, this package also includes the REDCAP collection of algorithms described in [D. Guo's 2008 paper, "Regionalization with dynamically constrained agglomerative clutering and partitioning."](https://www.tandfonline.com/doi/abs/10.1080/13658810701674970) (pdf available [here](https://pdfs.semanticscholar.org/ead1/7df8aaa1aed0e433b3ae1ec1ec5c7e785b2b.pdf)).
+For comparison, this package also includes the REDCAP collection of efficient yet approximate algorithms described in [D. Guo's 2008 paper, "Regionalization with dynamically constrained agglomerative clutering and partitioning."](https://www.tandfonline.com/doi/abs/10.1080/13658810701674970) (pdf available [here](https://pdfs.semanticscholar.org/ead1/7df8aaa1aed0e433b3ae1ec1ec5c7e785b2b.pdf)).

 Installation
 ------------